Syampuuh/Titanfall2-orig/readme.md

 #### Northstar

-* Dash recharge rate raised from 8.33/s to 10/s
+* Dash recharge rate raised from 8.33/s to 10/s (Recharge: from 6.0s to 5.0s per charge)
-* Turbo Engine dash recharge rate raised from 4.165/s to 6.6/s
+* Turbo Engine dash recharge rate raised from 4.165/s to 6.6/s (Recharge: from 7.9s to 5.0s per charge)
 * Flight Core
   * Ideal explosive radius increased from 5 ft to 9.4 ft, eliminating explosive falloff

 #### Ronin

-* Dash recharge rate raised from 8.33/s to 10/s
+* Dash recharge rate raised from 8.33/s to 10/s (Recharge: from 6.0s to 5.0s per charge)
-* Turbo Engine dash recharge rate raised from 4.165/s to 6.6/s
+* Turbo Engine dash recharge rate raised from 4.165/s to 6.6/s (Recharge: from 7.9s to 5.0s per charge)

 #### Scorch